koor-tech/handbook.koor.tech/docs/handbook/finance.md

 ### Invoices Approvals

-- All invoices that require Accounting to make a payment are required to be processed in Bill.com
+- All invoices that require Accounting to make a payment are required to be processed in US Billing Tool
-- Approvals of invoices are completed in Bill.com.
+- Approvals of invoices are completed in US Billing Tool.
 - Accounting will route the invoices according to the following approval hierarchy
 - In general, invoices up to $5000 can either be approved by CTO or CEO.
 - Invoices over $5000 require CEO approval
 - **Project Related Invoice Approval**.
-For Project-related invoices, ONLY the Head of Engineering team approves the bill in Bill.com.
+For Project-related invoices, ONLY the Head of Engineering team approves the bill in US Billing Tool.
 The CTO and the CEO can approve the payment in SVB for wires.
 - The Head of Engineering and Accounting can review and validate the spending according to the Project budget periodically.
-However, all Project-related bills will need the Head of Engineering to approve in Bill.com to enable proper internal control.
+However, all Project-related bills will need the Head of Engineering to approve in US Billing Tool to enable proper internal control.

 ### Invoice Receiving Acknowledgement and Documentations (Accounting's Responsibilities)

-- Process invoices received in accounting@koor.tech in Bill.com and route the invoices for approval in Bill.com according to the Invoice Approval Hierarchy.
+- Process invoices received in accounting@koor.tech in US Billing Tool and route the invoices for approval in US Billing Tool according to the Invoice Approval Hierarchy.
-- The AP accountant will reply to the `accounting@koor.tech` and the vendor to acknowledge that the invoice has been processed in Bill.com.
+- The AP accountant will reply to the `accounting@koor.tech` and the vendor to acknowledge that the invoice has been processed in US Billing Tool.
 The turnaround time is usually 1-2 business days from the day the invoice is submitted to Accounting and the acknowledgment.
-- AP Accountant needs to make sure to use the contractor's contact email to send out bill.com e-invite (do not use the contractor's Koor Technologies, Inc. email).
+- AP Accountant needs to make sure to use the contractor's contact email to send out US Billing Tool e-invite (do not use the contractor's Koor Technologies, Inc. email).
 This will help us to make sure the applicable contractors can receive their tax forms even if they are no longer working with Koor Technologies, Inc.
-- For US vendors, upload a copy of W-9 in Bill.com under the Document section
+- For US vendors, upload a copy of W-9 in US Billing Tool under the Document section
-- For non-US vendors, upload a copy of [W-8BEN Form](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) in Bill.com under the Document section
+- For non-US vendors, upload a copy of [W-8BEN Form](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) in US Billing Tool under the Document section

 ### Invoice Payments

-### Bill.com Payments
+### US Billing Tool Payments

 - Once an invoice is approved, payment is usually processed based on Net 30 payment terms unless otherwise specified in an agreement or invoice
-- Bill.com e-payment is recommended to pay all vendors
+- US Billing Tool e-payment is recommended to pay all vendors
-- How Bill.com e-payment works?
+- How US Billing Tool e-payment works?
-    - To establish Bill.com e-payment, Accounting will send an e-invite to an email that is provided by the vendor.
-The vendor accepts the invite and provides their bank information within Bill.com.
+    - To establish US Billing Tool e-payment, Accounting will send an e-invite to an email that is provided by the vendor.
+The vendor accepts the invite and provides their bank information within US Billing Tool.
 The payment will be scheduled to deposit to the vendor's account according to the payment terms.
 E-payment will usually arrive in the recipient's account within 2-4 business days.

-**Exception:** For some non-US vendors who may have difficulties setting up a Bill.com e-payment, a wire payment will be processed.
+**Exception:** For some non-US vendors who may have difficulties setting up a US Billing Tool e-payment, a wire payment will be processed.

 ### Wire Payments